Rescue Don’t Buy

 A further cursory view of the topic is displayed when Nancy states, “I don’t eat animals; but I also don’t judge people who do.
 It’s a choice, based on one’s personal convictions.”

 That’s funny, I thought choice between two animals is a two way street!
-Doesn’t a “choice” involve TWO sentient beings who are aware they are choosing?4 Sure, you have a choice to eat whatever you want, be it chicken, dog, or any animal.
+Doesn’t a “choice” involve two sentient beings who are aware they are choosing?4 Sure, you have a choice to eat whatever (whoever) you want, be it chicken, dog, or any animal.
 But does the animal on the plate choose to be dinner?
 What about a non-human animals right to “choose” you so conveniently disregard?
 Just as you have so conveniently disregarded 4+ million pets in the United States that get slaughtered every year because you like “the look” of a certain breed.
 This irresponsibility speaks directly to why being a pet parent is a privilege NOT a right.
 And it is high time we started changing our cultural thinking about dog “ownership” and animal rights and ability of humans to “own” them.

 I contend that if you superficially love a dog that looks a certain way, this is a problem, not a solution.
 This act speaks to discrimination and superficiality.
 Do you feel the same way about people and love someone based primarily on looks?
-I hope your partner stays gorgeous all of their life or you’re headed down a rough path.
+I hope your partner stays physically gorgeous all of their life or you’re headed down a rough path.
 What would an educated, licensed, therapist in the field of relationships and love, tell a patient if they stated “I only love Indian men, or blonde women with large breasts”?
 What advice would you tell your children when they come asking, what is love, and you try to explain that beauty comes primarily from someone’s external appearance?
 Boy, I’d like to be a fly on the wall in your household.
 If looks are your primary determinant for being a pet parent, you should reevaluate your relationships with yourself, your partner and all others.

 Do Not Turn Away From Our Pets

 Nancy’s article is a sad, screaming advertisement for what is wrong with people today and the pervasive mental dysfunction even amongst our professors and therapists.
 Nancy is every rescuer, shelter and lover of lives, bête noire.
 Her view is so far removed from my reality, it is hard to connect with any statements and is largely inscrutable.
 How phlegmatic and cold can one be when animals needlessly die day, after day, after day, with no end in sight.
 Death is an antonym of love.
-How can one claim to “love” another while they enable, facilitate and watch others die and then defend the very breeders who are the largest contributors to the problem!?
+How can one claim to “love” another while they enable, facilitate and watch others die and then defend the very breeders who are some of the largest contributors to the problem!?
 Who contributes most to the death of 4+ million adoptable pets in the United States alone?
 Not only breeders (ethical and non) but irresponsible, fatuous, misleading article like this.
 So tell me, when did you lose your compassion?

 Turning your head is a perfidious display to human’s best friend.
 This is not a quixotic debate; breeding should end until we cease killing adoptable dogs and our shelters are empty.
 The paradigm of killing will end when breeding ends, and when it does, what side do you stand on?
 Pink Floyd said it best “Don’t accept that what’s happening, Is just a case of others’ suffering, or you’ll find that you’re joining in, the turning away”